 - They are missing for six months or more.
 If an individual is missing because of a natural disaster, coverage can be withdrawn from the day the disaster occurred. - 2.
-Death, loss of Taiwan citizenship, move overseas, or their Alien Residence Certificate (Visitor Visa) expires.
+They die, lose their Taiwan citizenship, move overseas, or have their Alien Resident Certificate expire.